 For 11 days each Oct., the North Carolina State Fairgrounds comes alive with bright lights, roller coasters, cotton candy, musical acts and more.
-2017 marks the 150th annual event!
+Oct.
+15-25, 2020 will mark the 153rd annual event!

 This greenway, stretching nearly 30 miles down the eastern side of Raleigh, makes for one of the best outdoor recreation opportunities in the state.
 The paved path offers scenic views of the Neuse River, winding boardwalk areas through wetlands and plenty of shade for runners and bicyclists.

 Colorful macarons, chocolate-filled croissants and other mouth-watering treats make for desserts as pretty as they are delicious at lucettegrace (and a can't-miss Instagram opportunity).

 A downtown Raleigh coffee staple, the team at Morning Times has been serving locally-roasted coffee since 2006.
 Once you've ordered, head up the stairs where you'll find an art gallery with plenty of tables and comfortable chairs (plus tons of natural light).

 Boylan Bridge (for a view of the Raleigh skyline)